 My adult students (who range from beginner to semiprofessional) silently suffer with the same ailments any earnest student falls victim to from time to time: frustration, restlessness, hopelessness, cabin fever, negativity, euphoria, the all-pervasive ennui.
 Since most of them are lone practitioners, they have no idea that these things are not only the burden of all musicians, but are inherent to the learning process, and are good for creativity.
 I am of the belief that anything done superbly is an art.
 I also believe that the creative process is one borne of emotional upheaval, introspection, and perspective.
 So when we are students, trying to create art, we have to come up with some coping mechanisms and reminders in order to stoke the creative fire and avoid giving up entirely.

 Coping mechanism #1: a sense of humor

 When confronted by the combination of pressure (applied by yourself, an upcoming audition or recital) and a passage of Bach that seems technically implausible for people who are cruelly limited to 5 fingers on the left hand, there are two options.
 The first involves a freeway overpass, no cops around, and the effects of gravity on a plummeting instrument.
 The second, and less probation-causing choice is to muster the ability to laugh at the situation.
 This is not your ha, ha, clean joke laughter.
 This is more the maniacal, head back, profanity-to-the-sky sort of cackle that truly changes the vibe of your practice session.
 I always think of it as a conversation with the piece.

-Bach: “That sounds awful.
+Bach, from the afterlife: “That sounds awful.
 You are crazy to even attempt something like this.
-Rostropovich just arrived up here, and he is very displeased with your playing.”
+Rostropovich says that he is very displeased with your playing.”

 EW: “Oh, you think that’s crazy?
 Oh, I’ll SHOW you crazy, you bastard!
 I am going to harp on this passage until my fingers bleed!
 A HAHAAAAAAA…”